Inul Daratista

-Inul Daratista (born Ainur Rokhimah on January 21, 1979) is a dangdut singer and performance artist from Pasuruan, East Java, Indonesia.
+Inul Daratista (born Ainur Rokhimah on 21 January 1979) is a dangdut singer and performance artist from Pasuruan, East Java, Indonesia.
 She became nationally famous in 2003, and is known for her suggestive style of dancing that caused major controversy in Indonesia.
 Inul is a corrupted version of Ainur, and the singer's childhood pet name.
-As she began her musical career singing in a 'rock' band, she adopted the stage name Daratista.
+As she began her musical career singing in a rock band, she adopted the stage name Daratista.

 Inul Daratista rose to national prominence after a televised January 2003 concert in Jakarta.
 Her dance moves, which she calls Goyang Inul, goyang-gerudi, or ngebor (lit. 'drilling'), quickly became the source of controversy due to her gyrating hip motions.
-Some conservative Muslim organizations such as the Indonesian Muslim Council (MUI) called for a ban on her concerts.
+Some conservative Muslim organizations such as the Indonesian Muslim Council (Indonesian: Majelis Muslimin Indonesia, abbreviated MMI) called for a ban on her concerts.
 She was cited as a reason to pass a national anti-pornography bill that was drafted during the height of the controversy in mid-2003 and became a law in October 2008.
 Inul's dance style was also criticised by other dangdut singers, most vocally Rhoma Irama, for "corrupting" the genre, though these criticisms did little to dent her popularity.

 Name

-Inul's birth name, Ainur Rokhimah, means “eyes of blessed love”.
-Her stage name, Inul Daratista, is often mistranslated as “the girl with breasts”.
+Inul's birth name, Ainur Rokhimah, means "eyes of blessed love".
+Her stage name, Inul Daratista, is often mistranslated as "the girl with breasts".